John Keogh (rower): Club and state rowing

 He won a national U23 title as stroke of a lightweight pair at the 1988 Australian Rowing Championships.
-In 1989 he was selected in a composite South Australian & Tasmanian club crew to race for the men's lightweight eight national title but the championship races were cancelled due to conditions.
+In 1989 he was selected in a composite South Australian and Tasmanian club crew to race for the men's lightweight eight national title but the championship races were cancelled due to conditions.
 That year he did race for North Esk to 2nd place in the U23 title for the men's lightweight pair.